HTTP-RPC/Sierra/README.md

 <label name="greetingLabel" horizontalAlignment="center"/>
 ```

-When the call to `load()` returns, the named fields will be populated with the instances declared in the markup.
+When the call to `load()` returns, the corresponding fields will be populated with the instances declared in the markup.
 Though not required, use of the `Outlet` annotation is recommended:

 ```java
 public class ActionTest extends JFrame implements Runnable {